czuger/rhex/README.md

 g.to_pic( 'test2.png' )
 ```

-You should see something like :
+You should get your map as an hex bitmap grid :

 ![test picture](/images/test2.png)